espressomd/espresso/doc/sphinx/advanced_methods.rst

-As the Drude charge should not alter the *charge* or *mass* of the Drude complex, both properties have to be subtracted from the core when adding the drude particle.
+As the Drude charge should not alter the *charge* or *mass* of the Drude complex, both properties have to be subtracted from the core when adding the Drude particle.
 In the following convention, we assume that the Drude charge is **always negative**.
 It is calculated via the spring constant :math:`k` and polarizability :math:`\alpha` (in units of inverse volume) with :math:`q_d = -\sqrt{k \cdot \alpha}`.

-The following helper method takes into account all the preceding considerations and can be used to conveniently add a drude particle to a given core particle.
+The following helper method takes into account all the preceding considerations and can be used to conveniently add a Drude particle to a given core particle.
 As it also adds the first two bonds between Drude and core, these bonds have to be created beforehand::